codeship/modelist/README.md

 {
   // Change the primaryKey
   primaryKey: 'custom',

+  // Enforce a primary key to be set on each record by Modelist (uuid/v4)
+  // default: false
+  setPrimaryKey: true

   // Enforce that every entry is matched against the schema
   // default: false